WELCOME TO THE HAWAII NATIONAL GUARD TECHNICIAN FULL-TIME FORCE BRANCH PAGE.

 Here you will find various resources provided by sections within the Technician Branch to help you.

-This page provides essential information, forms, contacts and reference materials for Federal Technicians.
+This page provides essential information, reference materials and contact information for each staff section.

 |National Guard dual-status technicians are a unique type of federal employee.
 They are civilians who work for the National Guard.
 Their jobs range from helicopter, airplane, and tank mechanics to clerical and support workers.
 Unlike other federal employees, National Guard dual-status technicians are required to maintain military status as a condition of their civilian position.
 Most federal employees are covered by Title 5; however, dual-status technicians are covered by both Title 5 and Title 32 (known as the Technician Act).
 The Technician Act requires dual-status technicians to wear a military uniform as a condition of their employment; leave their civilian position if they can no longer meet their military requirements; and exempts the workers from overtime pay, seniority, and Merit Systems Protection Board rights that other federal workers have.
 Competitive technicians are civil service and are not required to maintain military membership in the National Guard.|